(c) 2024 PillSync.com

 • feeling weak or generally unwell

-• Low blood cell counts.
-Low blood cell counts are common during treatment with LUNSUMIO and can also be severe.Your healthcare provider will check your blood cell counts during treatment with LUNSUMIO.
-LUNSUMIO may cause the following low blood cell counts:
+• low blood cell counts.
+Low blood cell counts are common during treatment with LUNSUMIO and can also be serious or severe.Your healthcare provider will check your blood cell counts during treatment with LUNSUMIO.
+LUNSUMIO can cause the following low blood cell counts:

 • low white blood cell counts (neutropenia).
 Low white blood cells can increase your risk for infection.